lukewp/wu-train/README.md

 cat out/*.jsonl > out/all_performers.jsonl
 ```

-This produces a single file with one training example per line, suitable for OpenAI fine-tuning.
+This produces a single file with one training example per line.

 ---